bm-hackathon-23/tracto-preview/README.md

 * The shaders already includes mechanisms to adjust rendering of loaded objects depending on the value of user-defined criteria.
 For example, in case of tractography data, some individual fibers may be masked depending on their overall length.

-* Fiber files in `.trk` format are parsed by [`parserTRK.js`](https://github.com/xtk/X/blob/master/io/parserTRK.js).
+* Fiber files in TrackVis format (`.trk` ) are parsed by [`parserTRK.js`](https://github.com/xtk/X/blob/master/io/parserTRK.js).
 Each fiber segment is assigned a few _scalars_, including the overall length of the fiber they belong to.
 This enables the shader to discard the rendering of segments depending the length of their fiber.

 ### Tentative